ouya/docs/content-review-guidelines.md

 Games should run in full-screen mode and be playable in 720p and 1080p (it is TV ya know).

-Games should follow the `Cortex TV` [Interface Guidelines](https://devs.ouya.tv/developers/docs/interface-guidelines), including the names of the controller buttons and related UI standards.
+Games should follow the `Cortex` [Interface Guidelines](https://devs.ouya.tv/developers/docs/interface-guidelines), including the names of the controller buttons and related UI standards.

-* **IAP**: The review team requires that `IAP` functions properly in the `Cortex TV` store and in game.
-All purchasing for `Cortex TV` games must use the `Cortex TV` API for purchases.
+* **IAP**: The review team requires that `IAP` functions properly in the `Cortex` store and in game.
+All purchasing for `Cortex` games must use the `Cortex` API for purchases.

 * **Descriptions**: The review team requires `product` descriptions for store items are correct.